East Los Angeles, California: The Golden Gate Theater

 The former Golden Gate Theater movie palace a Spanish Baroque Revival Churrigueresque-style building built in 1927, is one of fewer than two dozen buildings in Los Angeles in the Spanish Churrigueresque style and one of a few remaining in southern California.
 The Golden Gate Theater is the first East Los Angeles building listed in the National Register of Historic Places in 1982.

 Maravilla Handball Court and El Centro Grocery

 Completed in 1928 the Maravilla handball court was built brick-by-brick by residents, with the El Centro Grocery and residence added in 1946.
 The oldest remaining handball court in the Los Angeles region.
 In the early 1940s, Michi and Tommy Nishiyama operated the property and in the 1950s following Michi's internment at a Japanese relocation camp.
 The only court in East Los Angeles where players still played bola basca, also known as Basque pelota.
 In 2012, the Maravilla handball court and grocery store were put on the California Register of Historical Resources.

 Veterans memorial

 The obelisk-shaped monument at Atlantic Park was dedicated on May 30, 1930, during a Memorial Day Parade that ended at what was then called Belvedere Gardens Park.
-A plaque on the monument reads, "In memory of heroes of all American wars."
-According to a Los Angeles Times story at the time, over 2,000 ex-servicemen and members of service clubs marched in the parade.
+A plaque on the monument reads, "In memory of heroes of all American wars".